G0uth4m/Random-Forest-Classifier/README.md

 ## Random Forests
 Decision trees have a common problem of overfitting.

 So, we bring in ensemble learning.
-We build number of decision trees which are constructed using subsamples of the original dataset with replacement (same size as original dataset).
+We build a number of decision trees which are constructed using subsamples of the original dataset with replacement (same size as original dataset).

-We consider the predictions of all the 100 trees.
+We consider the predictions of all the trees.
 For each test sample, we take the majority vote and then predict for that particular test sample.

 As a result, we were able to improve the accuracy in predictions and also precision and recall scores.